 There is a one-to-one correspondence between quadratic Rota-Baxter Lie algebras of nonzero weight and factorizable Lie bialgebras.

 Let $(\frkg,B)$ be a Rota-Baxter Lie algebra of weight $-1.$ Then there is a Lie algebra structure $\frkg_B$ on $\frkg$ whose Lie bracket $[\cdot,\cdot]_{B}:\frkg\times \frkg\to \frkg$ is given by

 The pair $(\frkg_B,B)$ is also a Rota-Baxter Lie algebra of weight $-1.$ The matched pairs of Lie algebras on $\frkg\oplus \frkg_B$ were investigated in \cite{Hl}.
-Let $\wtd{B}= \id-B$, denote $\frkg_+=\im B$ and $\frkg_-=\im\wtd{B}.$ The Infinitesimal Factorization Theorem for Lie algebras states that there is a decomposition of $\frkg$ to $\frkg_+\oplus \frkg_-.$ However, the matched pairs of Lie algebras on $\frkg_+\oplus \frkg_-$ are still mysterious.
-Our first goal is to understand Semenov-Tian-Shansky’s Infinitesimal Factorization Theorem for Lie algebras from the perspective of matched pairs of Lie algebras.
+Let $\wtd{B}= \id-B$, denote $\frkg_+=\im B$ and $\frkg_-=\im\wtd{B}.$ The Infinitesimal Factorisation Theorem for Lie algebras states that there is a decomposition of $\frkg$ to $\frkg_+\oplus \frkg_-.$ However, the matched pairs of Lie algebras on $\frkg_+\oplus \frkg_-$ are still mysterious.
+Our first goal is to understand Semenov-Tian-Shansky’s Infinitesimal Factorisation Theorem for Lie algebras from the perspective of matched pairs of Lie algebras.
 We show that there is a matched pair of Lie algebras on $\frkg_+\oplus \frkg_-,$ which we call the matched pairs of Lie algebras on $(\frkg,B).$ Furthermore, we prove that this matched pair can be decomposed into the direct sum $\frkg_1\oplus \frkg_2$ of Lie algebras.
 We show that there exists a Rota-Baxter Lie algebra on $\frkg_1$ that is Rota-Baxter isomorphic to $(\frkg,B)$.
-Moreover, there is a Rota-Baxter Lie algebra on $\frkg_2$ that is Rota-Baxter isomorphic to a quotient Rota-Baxter Lie algebra of $(\frkg_B,B).$
+Moreover, there is a Rota-Baxter Lie algebra $\frkg_2$ that is Rota-Baxter isomorphic to the Rota-Baxter quotient Lie algebra of $(\frkg_B,B).$

-For a quadratic Rota-Baxter Lie algebra $(\frkg,B,S)$ of weight $-1,$ the identity \eqref{EQRB} can be written as This means a quadratic Rota-Baxter Lie algebra of weight $-1$ gives rise to a nondegenerate symmetric bilinear form $S'$ on $\frkg_+\oplus\frkg_-.$ Based on the matched pair of Lie algebras on $(\frkg,B),$ our second goal is to construct the Manin triple on $\frkg_+\oplus \frkg_-.$ We show that there is a Manin triple structure on $\frkg_+\oplus \frkg_-,$ called the Manin triple on $(\frkg,B,S).$ Then we prove that this Manin triple can be decomposed into the direct sum of two quadratic Lie algebras.
+For a quadratic Rota-Baxter Lie algebra of weight $-1$ $(\frkg,B,S)$, the identity \eqref{EQRB} can be written as This means a quadratic Rota-Baxter Lie algebra of weight $-1$ gives rise to a nondegenerate symmetric bilinear form $S'$ on $\frkg_+\oplus\frkg_-.$ Based on the matched pair of Lie algebras on $(\frkg,B),$ our second goal is to construct the Manin triple on $\frkg_+\oplus \frkg_-.$ We show that there is a Manin triple structure on $\frkg_+\oplus \frkg_-,$ called the Manin triple on $(\frkg,B,S).$ Then we prove that this Manin triple can be decomposed into the direct sum of two quadratic Lie algebras.
 Furthermore, we study the induced Rota-Baxter structures on these quadratic Lie algebras.